How-To

 Pet-Proof Your Floor in One Day

-Send Damien a photo of your existing floor on WhatsApp.
-We'll confirm whether overlay is suitable, talk you through scratch and waterproof specs, and quote a fixed price for a pet-safe LVT install - usually finished in a single working day.
+Send Kayler a photo of your existing floor on WhatsApp.
+We'll confirm whether overlay is suitable, talk you through scratch and waterproof specs, and quote a fixed price for a pet-safe LVT install.
+It is usually finished in a single working day.

 Back to all articles